 One must go for the practice of the following poses as the preparatory poses.

 Sit in Lotus Posture.
-Have a couple of slow and deep breath.
+Have a couple of slow and deep breaths.

-Bend slowly backwards and lie on the floor without releasing Lotus Posture.
+Bend slowly backward and lie on the floor without releasing Lotus Posture.
 Support your body with your forearms and elbows while bending backward.